Rhodesia and weapons of mass destruction: Dissemination

 The Special Branch also stocked contaminated goods in rural general stores in the frozen areas knowing that guerrilla groups likely would raid these stores.
 During Rhodesian external operations, Rhodesian forces often would add contaminated food and medical supplies to those discovered in those guerrilla camps overrun by Rhodesian troops.
 Similarly, guerrilla caches in the bush were replaced with contaminated supplies.

 During 1976 members of the Selous Scouts disseminated V. cholerae in the Ruya River.
 The unit also used the material to contaminate the water supply of the town of Cochemane in Mozambique.
 Deaths from cholera occurred in both areas.

 A number of writers have accused the Rhodesian Government of intentionally distributing B. anthracis in western Rhodesia, causing an anthrax outbreak in the country from 1978 to 1984 with 10,738 human cases and 200 fatalities.
 This is however disputed by others, including Wilson et al. who state that there is a lack of evidence to support this claim.

 Effectiveness

 Some Rhodesian officers believed that the use of CBW could have been decisive, given its effectiveness at times during the war.
 At times in the conflict, the Rhodesian CBW effort resulted in more insurgent deaths than did conventional Rhodesian military units.
 The CBW program resulted in at least 809 recorded deaths, but the true count almost certainly was well over 1,000.
-In the end, CBW use in Rhodesia unlikely had any meaningful impact on the conflict's termination.
+In the end, CBW use in Rhodesia did not have any meaningful impact on the conflict's termination.